patricklafrance/wmfnext-shell/README.md

 Notice that the `renderItem` function receive the `highlight` additional props.
 When provided, the host application root layout will render an "highlight" CSS class on the link.
 This is the type of use cases `additionalProps` are for.

-👉 Start all the applications and try navigating between pages.
+👉 Start all the applications and libraries and try navigating between pages.

 > **Note**
 >